Jakob666/allele-specificM6A/README.md

      -o /path/to/output_file
      -t 6
 ```
-* detect ASE gene by using VCF data generate by `RNA-seq` or `MeRIP-seq INPUT` and large-scale SNV data set
+* detect ASM m6A signal by using VCF data generate by `RNA-seq` or `MeRIP-seq INPUT` and large-scale SNV data set
 ```
 # command
 java -jar ./renlabm6a_allele.jar AsmPeakDetection